 The reference voltage of 6.3V at pin 2 of IC2 is obtained through the combination of resistor R7 (1-kilo-ohm) and zener diode ZD1 (6.3V).
 The comparator controls charging of the battery.
 Pin 3 of IC2 is connected to the positive terminal of the battery to be charged through resistor R5.
 When the battery is fully charged, it stops charging and the green LED (LED2) glows to indicate the full-charge status.

-battery connects (through resistor R3) to the collector of T1 for charging (indicated by the glowing of red LED1).
+When the battery voltage is low, diode D1 (1N4007) forward-biases and the battery connects (through resistor R3) to the collector of T1 for charging (indicated by the glowing of red LED1).
 Three high-wattage white LEDs (LED3 through LED5), such as KLHP3433 from Kwality Photonics, are used for lighting.
 These are switched on using switch S3.